MetaSys-LISBP/acetate_regulation/README.md

 CoRC::getCopasi()
 ```

-Additional information on CoRC installation and usage are available from the CoRC repository (https://github.com/jpahle/CoRC).
+Additional information on CoRC installation and usage are available from the CoRC repository (https://github.com/jpahle/CoRC) an in the associated publication (Föster et al., Bioinformatics, 2021, doi: [10.1093/bioinformatics/btab033](https://doi.org/10.1093/bioinformatics/btab033)).

 ## Usage

-To run all analyses detailed in the publication and reproduce Figures 1, 3-6:
+To run all analyses detailed in the publication and reproduce Figures 1, 3-6 and all Supplementary figures:

 - go to the code directory, e.g.: